Creatiwity/witycms-doc/strenghts.md

 * Powerfull and free from bugs.
 * Used by a growing community.
 * Effective and able to meet diverse needs.
-* Simple and flexible - is the delight of developers.
+* Simple and flexible - the delight of developers.
-* Easy to set up multilingual
+* Multilingual set up
 * It provides operational freedom for user used to in HTML, CSS and PHP.

-You can always count on an efficient and flexible solution, requiring relatively few constraints for the management of your website.
+You can count on an efficient and flexible solution.